loda-lang/loda-programs/programs/oeis/list5.md

 * [A263537](http://oeis.org/A263537) ([L22 program](263/A263537.asm)): Integers k such that A098531(k) is divisible by A000071(k+2).
 * [A263622](http://oeis.org/A263622) ([L32 program](263/A263622.asm)): a(n) = (3^(n+1)-2^(n+2)+2*n+1)/4.
 * [A263646](http://oeis.org/A263646) ([L28 program](263/A263646.asm)): Coefficients for an expansion of the Schwarzian derivative of a power series.
-* [A263660](http://oeis.org/A263660) ([L69 program](263/A263660.asm)): Number of length n arrays of permutations of 0..n-1 with each element moved by -2 to 2 places and with no two consecutive increases or two consecutive decreases.
 * [A263689](http://oeis.org/A263689) ([L10 program](263/A263689.asm)): a(n) = (2*n^6 - 6*n^5 + 5*n^4 - n^2 + 12)/12.
 * [A263727](http://oeis.org/A263727) ([L09 program](263/A263727.asm)): Largest square number less than or equal to the n-th Fibonacci number.
 * [A263772](http://oeis.org/A263772) ([L04 program](263/A263772.asm)): Perimeters of integer-sided scalene triangles.